AIO Studios Announce Premiere Of AI-Driven Biopic, 'Putin,' Directed By Patryk Vega

 Edited by: Tomasz Widarski

-Cast: Slawomir Sobala, Thomas Kretschmann, Maksymilian Zielinski, Justyna Karlowska, Przemyslaw Bluszcz, Tomasz Dedek, Aron Jonczyk, Michal Karmowski, Marek Kasprzyk, Andris Keiss, Jan Monczka, Krzysztof Stawowy
+Cast: Sławomir Sobala, Thomas Kretschmann, Maksymilian Zieliński, Justyna Karłowska, Przemysław Bluszcz, Tomasz Dedek, Aron Jończyk, Michał Karmowski, Marek Kasprzyk, Andris Keišs, Jan Monczka, Krzysztof Stawowy

 Kinostar is handling international sales